Fourteen at the Table

-Fourteen at the Table (Czech:Ctrnáctý u stolu) is a 1943 Czechoslovak film directed by Oldřich Nový and Antonín Zelenka and starring Karel Höger, Ludvík Veverka and Helena Friedlová.
+Fourteen at the Table (Czech:Čtrnáctý u stolu) is a 1943 Czechoslovak crime comedy film directed by Oldřich Nový and Antonín Zelenka, starring Karel Höger, Ludvík Veverka and Helena Friedlová.

-It was made in German-occupied Czechoslovakia, where a Czech-language cinema continued to exist.
+It was made in German-occupied Protectorate of Bohemia and Moravia.
 The screenplay was based on a story by the retired German silent film actress Ossi Oswalda.
 The film's sets were designed by the art director Jan Zázvorka.